 Other offices: Bristol, Hong Kong, Singapore

-Who we are: If you’re looking for a predictable career in a traditional firm, then please stop reading now.
-At RPC you’ll get a whole lot more.
+Who we are: If you're looking for a predictable career in a traditional firm then please stop reading now.
+At RPC you'll get a whole lot more.
 Of course clients expect their lawyers to understand the law.
 But what they really want is advice from smart people who get the commercial context and can spot the business implications.
-On this measure, you won’t find better than RPC; in 2015 the UK’s leading client satisfaction report placed us in the top spot overall out of 383 firms benchmarked, and ranked us number one for quality of commercial advice.
-Not for the first time.
+On this measure, it's hard to find better than RPC; the UK's leading client satisfaction report regularly recognises us for the quality of our commercial advice, and has ranked us top overall out of all law firms twice in the last four years.

 What we do: Combining this commercial outlook with some of the leading lawyers in their fields and great clients, we offer a depth of knowledge and creative approach to problem solving that few firms can rival.
 It's no surprise, then, that we're regularly praised in the leading directories for the quality of our training programmes.

 What we are looking for: Although proven academic ability is important (we require a 2(1) degree or above, not necessarily in law), we value energy, enthusiasm, business sense, commitment and the ability to relate well to others just as highly.
 Recruitment for our summer schemes usually takes place in January or February, and in August for our training contracts two years before the training contract begins.
 Shortlisted candidates will be invited to an assessment day, during which they will meet our existing trainees, associates, legal directors and partners.